 After all that walking, it is highly recommended to try the foot and leg massage at Galle Fort Spa to feel refreshed.
 Massages at this spa start at just S$20.

 Unawatuna beach, close to Galle, is the perfect place to spend a relaxed evening and retire for the night.
-The semi-circular bay beach is popular for snorkeling, and if you get lucky, you might spot turtles laying eggs too!
+The semi-circular bay beach is popular for snorkelling, and if you get lucky, you might spot turtles laying eggs too!

 Where to Eat: The eating scene in Galle is heavily influenced by its Dutch past.
 You will come across cafés and international restaurants in this small town that offer local favourites.
 A Minute by Tuk Tuk, Royal Dutch Café, Elita Restaurant are some of the popular and affordable places to grab a bite.